Table of Contents

 Write current directory listing to notes

-filename to write to
+- outputfilename to write to

 Append somefile contents to notes

-path to a source fileoutput
+- somefilepath to a source file

-filename to append to
+- outputfilename to append to

 Tool Output